datastax/sstable-to-arrow/README.md

 ## Description

 The big picture goal is to allow GPU-accelerated analytic queries on the Cassandra database.
-This would enable our clients to do more analysis using the data and open the path to future developments.
+This would enable clients to do more analysis using the data and open the path to future developments.

 1. Currently, the only "easy" way to do this is to load the database using the Cassandra driver (most likely in Python), and then convert it to a `pandas` DataFrame for calculations.
 Then we can convert the `pd.DataFrame` to a `cudf.DataFrame` for GPU acceleration.